KarlSemilla/web3-groupA2/README.md

 npm install <br />

-# After you install both package (from your client dir):
+# After you install both package (from your ROOT dir):
 npm run dev

 # In your new browser: